 Please note that while ARCH welcomes applications for membership, acceptance of applications is at the sole discretion of ARCH.

-For further details of training with an ARCH approved school visit The National College of Colon Hydrotheraphy.
+For further details of training with an ARCH approved school please visit the Training School page.

 1Healthcare backgrounds include: doctor, registered nurse, paramedic, midwife, physiotherapist and dietician, as well as some related fields such as radiography or pharmacy.
 CAM backgrounds include: acupuncture, chiropractic, herbalism, homeopathy, nutritionist, naturopathy and certain massage therapies.
 This training would be equivalent to two years full time or three years part time in length; verifiable certification must be produced.
 If your previous therapy did not include physical contact then a short massage course will be required.
 In addition, you may need to study additional anatomy and physiology courses to meet the required standard before you commence your training.